ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/README.md

 1. Install, and then open PuTTy.
 2. Verify that the correct port is connected through serial communication (COM 7 in my case)
-3. Then, check that a series of "D"s are generated.
+3. Then, check that a series of "D"s are generated and the RGB LED is blinking (switching between red, green and blue) .

 If so, you have successfully completed the task.
 </details>